Insitepass/Hazlo/README.md

 # Hazlo
-Small production  flutter app where user can add notes, add calendar events and do calculations.
+Small production  flutter app where user can add notes, add calendar events where the events will return push notifications as remiders.
 Hazlo means get it done in Spanish